 If you’re uncomfortable with the idea of waking up at dawn to go flea market shopping, but still can’t resist the call for thrifting & haggling, shopping online offers a pretty smart alternative to going out in the real world.

 Alternatively, these same apps can turn any person into a flea market merchant for a day, for a fraction of the price and efforts needed “in real life”.
-Forget the hassle of loading and unloading your car with flea market stuff, driving at dawn in the cold and standing long hours at the flea market: these apps let you do exactly the same thing, from the comfort of your couch.
+Forget the hassle of loading and unloading your car with flea market stuff, driving at dawn in the cold, and standing long hours at the flea market: these apps let you do exactly the same thing, from the comfort of your couch.

 The process is pretty straightforward: Just take a picture of the item you sell, upload it with a description, put a price tag, and you’re good to go!
 And since most apps use “proximity shopping technology”, you don’t even have to worry about shipping as your customers might live within a few miles radius.

-We reviewed five apps we consider to be the best available on the European market to buy and sell second hand products and vintage items.
+We reviewed five apps we consider to be the best available on the European market to buy and sell second-hand products and vintage items.
 So if you enjoy window-shopping from the comfort of your couch, searching for vintage accessories as a gift for your best friend, or finding new (innovative) ways to de-clutter your flat, then these apps are just made for you.

 Shpock: The Shop in Your Pocket App

 If you decide to purchase an item, you just have to set a time and place where to meet the seller, in order to pick up the item and make the payment in cash – no payment is made via the app.
-It’s also just as simple to sell your own objects: take a photo of the product you’re selling, choose a category and set a price!
+It’s also just as simple to sell your own objects: take a photo of the product you’re selling, choose a category, and set a price!

 What’s really good about this app is that it lets you sort the things you’re interested in either by location (if you want to shop locally) or by category, where it offers a generous amount of nine categories.

 You can look up products or insert your own in Fashion and Accessories; Home and Garden; Electronics; Movies, Books and Music; Baby and Child; Sport, Leisure and Games; Services; Cars and Motor; and ‘Other’, making the search and filtering very simple and specific.
-The app also has a fun tumblr blog where you can read about topics such as vintage ceramics, young designers or home décor trends.
+The app also has a fun Tumblr blog where you can read about topics such as vintage ceramics, young designers, or home décor trends.

 Shpock is available for download both for iOS and Android.
 It doesn’t charge any listing or transaction fees and if you do want some extra promotion for your item you’d pay something between 70 cents to 15 €.

-Wallapop is a friendly, free app for trading in second-hand items in your neighbourhood.
+Wallapop is a friendly, free app for trading in second-hand items in your neighborhood.
 If you’re selling an item, take a couple of photos, add a short description and let the image make its job, decide on a price and be ready to negotiate and you’re good to go into the virtual flea market world!

 Wallapop doesn’t charge any listings or transaction fees so you can fully enjoy the money made off your beautiful second-hand items.
 It’s highly appreciated for its intuitive function: the further down you scroll through the products list it means that the further that item is from your current location.
 So if you want to buy ‘hyper-locally’ as some have named the Wallapop trade style, check the items which are top in your list.

-You can go back and check how many times your item has been viewed and adjust the price if you you’re getting a lot of exposure but not offers.
+You can go back and check how many times your item has been viewed and adjust the price if you’re getting a lot of exposure but not offers.
 It’s free and fast to use, with most listings being featured in 30 seconds after submission.
-With its varied categories it offers a lot of breadth for searching and for making sure your item is noticed quickly.
+With its varied categories, it offers a lot of breadth for searching and for making sure your item is noticed quickly.

 Check the sections cars and motors, electronics, fashion and accessories, babies and children, sports, movies, books and music, home and garden and you’ll be sure to find the item you need or find the right place where to place the one you’re selling.